-A selection of such non-grant services provided in FY2018 include: Alaska Native Arts Leadership, in partnership with The CIRI Foundation; the Arts Education Programs in partnership with Rasmuson Foundation and the Margaret A. Carghill Philanthropies; the Percent for Art Program; and the Alaska Contemporary Art Bank, and the Silver Hand Program were dormant in FY2020 due to loss of qualified staff from the agency shutdown in July 2019.
+A selection of such non-grant services provided in FY2020 includes: Alaska Native Arts Leadership, in partnership with The CIRI Foundation; the Arts Education Programs in partnership with Rasmuson Foundation and the Margaret A. Carghill Philanthropies.
+The Percent for Art Program, the Alaska Contemporary Art Bank, and the Silver Hand Program were dormant in FY2020 due to loss of qualified staff from the agency shutdown in July 2019.

-ASCA’s Contemporary Art Bank program, which began in 1975, is a program in which ASCA purchases and manages a collection of artworks by Alaskan artists that are then loaned out for display in state buildings, as well as in the Washington, DC offices of our federal elected officials.
-No new artwork was purchased in FY2019.
-145 loans were processed for the Anchorage Governor's Office.
+ASCA's Contemporary Art Bank program, which began in 1975, is a program in which ASCA purchases and manages a collection of artworks by Alaskan artists that are then loaned out for display in state buildings, as well as in the Washington, DC offices of our federal elected officials.
+No new artwork was purchased in FY2020 and four new loans were processed for the Anchorage Governor's Office.
 This is lower than past years due to a disruption caused by the agency shutdown and the loss of the art bank contractor.
 The Art Bank was dormant and unable to open in FY2020 due to lack of qualified staff and other agency priorities to restore staffing and operations.

 |A1: Core Service - Provide support to enable Alaskan citizens to participate in the arts.|